Asifr001/Data-Analysis-in-Health-Care/README.md

 k.
 Sample size calculation in phase III study

-This project will have both theoretical questions as well as analytical questions for better understanding.
+This repository will have both theoretical questions as well as analytical questions for better understanding.

 I prepared all the answers and R codes mentioned in this project.
 Obviously, there could be better ways to solve those.